afourney/aprstastic/DESIGN.md

 ### Central Registry

-**Over-the-air registration is now supported via the '!register' command**
+**Over-the-air registration is now supported via the '!register' command, and registrations are optionally beaconed to [MESHID-01](https://aprs.fi/?c=message&call=MESHID-01)**

 A limitation of the current design is that the `licensed_operator` list is part of the configuration, and must be set and updated by all gateway administrators.
 If there was a central registry maintaining this mapping, then gateways could subscribe or download it, allowing for roaming.
-This could be as simple as a Google Forms sheet, or perhaps submitting PRs to a GitHub repo.
-It's possible APRS-IS could even be used for this, if there was a standard format of announcing your Meshtastic device.
+To support this, new registrations are optionally beaconed to APRS-IS my message to call sign [MESHID-01](https://aprs.fi/?c=message&call=MESHID-01).
+The will be aggregated into central registrations file, which will be queried in a future update.
+This behavior can be disabled in the `config.yml` file.

 ### Discovery